US consumers cut spending in January more drastically than at any point in the last four years

-Americans cut their spending by 0.2% in January from the previous month, the Commerce Department said Friday, possibly because of unseasonably cold weather.
-Yet the retreat may be hinting at more caution by Americans amid rising economic uncertainty.
+Americans cut their spending by 0.2% in January from the previous month, the Commerce Department said Friday, likely in part because of unseasonably cold weather.
+Yet the retreat may be hinting at more caution by consumers amid rising economic uncertainty.

 Even so, the key question preoccupying many American consumers, investors, and business executives is whether Trump's extensive tariff proposals will push prices higher in the coming months.
 Trump said Thursday he will double his recently-announced tariffs on Chinese imports to 20%, and will impose 25% import taxes on Canada and Mexico next Tuesday.
 The three countries are the United States' top trading partners.